We want to make it safer and easier for more people to bus and bike between Sandhurst Drive and Golf Road.

 Why bikes and buses?

 A lot of students travel through this area, so we want to make it as safe as possible for people riding bikes.
-In December 2018 the Bay of Plenty Regional Council will start providing more frequent bus services.
+From December 2018 the Bay of Plenty Regional Council will start providing more frequent bus services.
 The bus lanes will help make these bus trips more reliable.

 Arataki concept map (280kb pdf) Arataki concept plan - Beca (1mb pdf)